Benjamin Ryskeldi-Falcon

 Diana Arseni

-Diana obtained her MSci in Biomedicine from the University of Lancaster, where she worked with David Allsop on peptide-based inhibition of β-amyloid aggregation.
+Diana obtained her MSci in Biomedicine from the University of Lancaster, where she worked with David Allsop on peptide-based inhibition of amyloid-β aggregation.
 She completed her PhD with Chris Linington and Julia Edgar at the University of Glasgow, with a focus on the role of microglia in multiple sclerosis.
 During this time, she also undertook an industrial placement at AstraZeneca Neuroscience.
-She joined the lab on the MRC Post-Doctoral Training Scheme in January 2020.
+She joined the group on the MRC Post-Doctoral Training Scheme in January 2020.
+In 2021, Diana became a Junior Research Fellow at Darwin College, University of Cambridge, and was awarded a Leverhulme Trust Early Career Fellowship in 2022.

 Tiana Behr